-Norman has been appointed by The Scottish Government to Chair the Scottish Commemorations Panel and is also the Special Representative for Scotland on the UK WWI Centenary Committee.
+Norman currently Chairs WW100 Scotland and the Scottish Commemorations Panel and is the Special Representative for Scotland on the UK WWI Advisory Group.

-In June 2014 in The Queen’s Birthday Honours List, Norman was honoured to receive a CBE for public and voluntary service particularly to Young People.
+In The Queen’s Birthday Honours List of June 2014 Norman was honoured to be appointed a CBE for Public and Voluntary service particularly to Young People.

 Norman’s latest book Step Back continues to build upon the success of his previous publications The Spirit of Success and The Power of 3.